 8. You improve your balance

 Thanks to your new, healthy posture and natural gait, you improve your balance.
 Which isn't really surprising.
-If you’re consciously aware of every centimetre on the sole of your feet, you gradually learn to balance your body better.
+If you’re consciously aware of every centimeter on the sole of your feet, you gradually learn to balance your body better.
 An easy way to try it out is using a slack line.
 First, try balancing along it in conventional sports shoes.
 Then try it with bare feet.
 The difference is quite considerable, isn't it?

 Image: ©Sandra Chiolo | A person keeping their balance wearing minimal shoe Nebula